apytypes/apytypes/docs/index.rst

 The repository can be found at `https://github.com/apytypes/apytypes <https://github.com/apytypes/apytypes>`_.
 Please report any issues or suggestions there.
 Contributions are also welcome!

-To install APyTypes do:
+To install APyTypes do

 .. code-block:: bash

    pip install apytypes

-To install the latest version from source, without having to set up git etc, do:
+To install the latest version from source, without having to set up git etc, do

 .. code-block:: bash